-Aurisha provides supervision to Master’s level psychotherapists working towards licensure.
+Aurisha provides supervision to associate level psychotherapists working towards licensure.
 Associates are able to provide effective therapy at a lower fee for clients who may be experiencing financial limitations.
-You may either contact Aurisha, or contact her associate directly using the info listed below.
+You may either contact Aurisha, or contact her associates directly using the info listed below.